 - Tell experienced guys how you “did it in school”

-- Stand Around (Find a broom, organize something somewhere or read something directly related to your job)
+- Stand around (instead, find a broom, organize something somewhere, or read something directly related to your job)

 - Fall asleep at work (even in the van)